 Price assumptions are based on current market trends and inflation forecasts.
 Margin development is based on current margin levels and product mix adjusted for expected price changes and possible changes in the product mix.
-For periods to five years, the extrapolation of expected cash flows has been assumed to be a prudent 6 percent (2022: 5%), which is considered within anticipated industry growth.
-The cash flows have been discounted using an average pre-tax interest rate of 8.7% to 12.5% percent (2022: 10.5%).
+For periods to five years, the extrapolation of expected cash flows has been assumed to be a prudent 6 percent (2023: 6%), which is considered within anticipated industry growth.
+The cash flows have been discounted using an average pre-tax interest rate of 4% to 10% percent (2023 8.7% to 12.5%).

-The interest rate corresponds to the Group's current weighted cost of capital (WACC) and is based on current market assessments.
+The interest rate corresponds to the Group's current weighted cost of capital (WACC) 9.2% to 15.2% and is based on current market assessments.
 Impairment testing is performed annually, after the budget and forecast business plans have been determined by the executive management.
-The 2023 (2022) test showed that there is no impairment.
+The 2024 test showed that there is an impairment of €942k on the Goodwill of Trinexia DMCC due to under performance of the company.
+No impairment in 2023.

 Sensitivity analyses have been carried out regarding the discount rate (risk) and long-term growth with a general reduction in the growth rate after five years of 2 percentage points (2) (implying an assumption of zero growth) and a general increase in the weighted capital cost of 2 percentage points.
-The sensitivity analyses did not demonstrate any impairment; neither an increase in the WACC to 14.5% or a reduction of growth rate for free cash flows to 1% for the period 2024-2027 would on their own be sufficient to trigger an impairment of Goodwill.
+The sensitivity analyses did not demonstrate any impairment; neither an increase in the WACC to 11.2% - 17.2% or a reduction of growth rate for free cash flows to 1% for the period 2025-2028 would on their own be sufficient to trigger an impairment of Goodwill.